lydiastepanek/pen-loop-dot-io-archive/src/content/posts/a-history-of-paywalls.md

 Checkmate.
 By 2019, even I had to admit that I’d been beat.
 Grudgingly, I signed up for a digital subscription to the Times.
 And so did the rest of the world:

 ![](/images/posts/02.jpg "NYT")
-<center>2020 was a bad year for everyone except the New York Times.</center>
+<div class="image-caption">2020 was a bad year for everyone except the New York Times.</div>

 In the first half of 2020 alone, the Times added one million users.
 Apparently paywalls can result in a lot of money if people are stuck at home and the stock market is doing well, who knew?